What is the best Smartsheet alternative for your team in 2025?

 Pros:

-• Integrated chat, email, and messages enable smooth collaboration for your team
+• Integrated chat, email, and calls enable smooth collaboration for your team.

 Cons: